 How to Talk to Your Family about Money and Credit

-It's hard to talk to your family about money.
+Sometimes it's hard to talk to your family about money.
 Talking about your financial goals means you have to first figure out what they are.
 Once you've done that, it's hard to talk to your spouse or partner and children about your financial goals because it often means a shared sacrifice – you are asking everyone in the family to get on the same page.

 But if you can get your family used to talking about money—understanding the terms and how to set and achieve financial goals—you'll be helping to lay the groundwork for your family's financial success today—and their own financial successes in the future.